 How does this medication work?
 What will it do for me?

-Tobramycin - dexamethasone eye drops and ointment are combination medications used for the treatment of inflammatory eye conditions where bacterial eye infection or a risk of bacterial eye infection exists.
+Tobramycin - dexamethasone eye drops and ointment are combination medications used for the treatment of inflammatory eye conditions for people who have a bacterial eye infection or are at risk of a bacterial eye infection.

 Tobramycin belongs to the class of medications called antibiotics.
 It works by killing certain types of bacteria that may cause eye infections.

 Dexamethasone belongs to the class of medications called corticosteroids.
 It helps to reduce eye irritation, redness, and inflammation.

 This medication may be available under multiple brand names and/or in several different forms.
 Any specific brand name of this medication may not be available in all of the forms or approved for all of the conditions discussed here.
 As well, some forms of this medication may not be used for all of the conditions discussed here.

 Your doctor may have suggested this medication for conditions other than those listed in these drug information articles.
 If you have not discussed this with your doctor or are not sure why you are taking this medication, speak to your doctor.
 Do not stop taking this medication without consulting your doctor.